UK Government Decontamination Service: History

 The CBRN Resilience Programme was established in October 2001, as part of the government's Capability Programme, with the main aim of ensuring that, in the event of a terrorist attack, the response from both central and local government and the emergency services would be quick and effective enough to minimise the impact on people, property and the environment.
 The programme, as well as forums and sub-groups within it, is chaired by the Home Office.
 Partners and stakeholders in the programme represent bodies throughout local and central government and the public and private sectors.
 The decision to form the agency was developed through the CBRN Resilience Programme.

 Throughout 2003 and 2004, national guidance on the decontamination of both people and the environment was published by DEFRA.
 In December 2003, a Government-sponsored report on whether the UK needed a national organisation to help in the recovery phase of any accident identified that the need existed.
 Local authorities had already been responsible for the clean-up in the aftermath of such crises (this responsibility would be set out in the Civil Contingencies Act 2004) and would remain so.
 The new organisation would exist to aid those efforts, not assume responsibility for them.

 In March, 2004, the government announced that it was actively considering setting up a UK-wide service to provide advice to those bodies undertaking decontamination and clean-up after a release, deliberate or accidental, of hazardous materials.
 In January 2005, the then Minister for the Environment and Agri-environment, Elliot Morley, MP, announced that the government had spent the last year working out the potential costs and benefits of such a service and now intended to set one up.
-On 21 July 2005, the then Secretary of State, The Rt Hon Margaret Beckett, MP gave a written statement to the House, announcing the creation of the agency and the appointment of its chief executive.
+On 21 July 2005, the then Secretary of State, Margaret Beckett MP gave a written statement to the House, announcing the creation of the agency and the appointment of its chief executive.
 It came into existence on 1 October that year.

 Although without any powers itself, the new agency would provide its assistance to the whole of the UK.
 In Wales, where CBRN resilience remained undevolved, the Welsh Assembly Government was consulted and its support announced.
 In Scotland, where CBRN policy had been devolved, the Scottish Executive was actively involved in the agency's establishment and provided £250,000 to its formation.
 Initial funding from other stakeholders included £950,000 from the agency's parent department, DEFRA, and £55,000 from the Northern Ireland Office.
 DEFRA's contribution was part of £5.22m transferred from the Cabinet Office to fund the research required to set the agency up in the first place.

 GDS spent its first few months identifying where in the private sector there lay specialist expertise and experience on which to call in an emergency.
 Late in 2005, the agency held a stakeholder event where it publicised its 'open for business' status and the fact that it had developed a framework of suppliers of specialist knowledge and skills.